Soft interactions in cold quark matter

-In the context of cold QM, HTL methods were first introduced already in the 1990s \cite{Manuel:1995td}, and have since then been used to study, e.g., thermodynamic quantities \cite{Baier:1999db, Andersen:2002jz,Fujimoto:2020tjc} and non-Fermi-liquid behavior \cite{Ipp:2003cj,Gerhold:2004tb} at the one-loop level.
+In the context of cold QM, HTL (or HDL~\cite{Ipp:2003cj,Ipp:2006ij}) methods were introduced already in the 1990s \cite{Manuel:1995td}, and have since been used to study, e.g., thermodynamic quantities \cite{Baier:1999db, Andersen:2002jz,Fujimoto:2020tjc} and non-Fermi-liquid behavior \cite{Ipp:2003cj,Gerhold:2004tb} at the one-loop level.
 More recently, it was shown in Ref.~\cite{Kurkela:2016was} that the HTL effective theory can be used to systematically resum soft contributions in the weak-coupling expansion of the EOS also at vanishingly small temperatures.
 In each of these cases, however, the calculations were performed at low enough order that they were not yet sensitive to the interactions between the soft modes.

 In this Letter, we present results from a two-loop HTL calculation that fully accounts for the contributions of the screened field modes and their interactions to the \NLO{3} EOS of high-density, zero-temperature QM.
-This constitutes the first calculation fully accounting for the interactions between soft gluons in QCD thermodynamics: while there have been multiple works discussing two- and even three-loop thermodynamics within the HTL theory at high temperature \cite{Andersen:2010wu,Andersen:2011sf,Haque:2014rua}, these works all rely on expansions of the HTL diagrams in powers of thermal masses and thus do not perform the full resummation needed in our case.
+This constitutes the first calculation fully accounting for the interactions between soft gluons in QCD thermodynamics: while multiple works exist discussing two- or three-loop HTL thermodynamics at high temperatures \cite{Andersen:2010wu,Andersen:2011sf,Haque:2014rua}, these works all rely on expansions of the HTL diagrams in powers of thermal masses and thus do not perform the full resummation needed in our case.
 The details of the calculation presented here are provided in a companion paper \cite{companion}.
 Additionally there, we lay out a road map showing how further improvements to the expansion can be achieved based on our new quantitative understanding of the interplay between the soft and hard field modes.

-\emph{Structure of the weak-coupling expansion}---The field modes that are affected by dynamical screening are soft, with wave number $k \lesssim m_\text{E} $, where $m_\text{E} \sim \alpha_s^{1/2} \mu_q$ stands for the related Debye mass scale and $\mu_q$ for the quark-number chemical potential.
+\emph{Structure of the weak-coupling expansion}---The field modes affected by dynamical screening are soft, with wave number $k \lesssim m_\text{E} $, where $m_\text{E} \sim \alpha_s^{1/2} \mu_q$ stands for the related Debye mass scale and $\mu_q$ for the quark-number chemical potential.
 At \NLO{3}, the EOS of cold QM possesses the schematic structure